Quantum-Accelerators/quacc/docs/user/advanced/file_structure.md

 │
 ```

-!!!
-Note
+### Job Failure

 If the job fails or does not complete, then the `quacc-tmp-12345` directory will remain in `SCRATCH_DIR` so you can inspect the files.
 The symbolic link in `RESULTS_DIR` will also remain.

 ## Scenario 3: Setting `CREATE_UNIQUE_DIR` to `True`